History of calculus: Leibniz

 While Leibniz's notation is used by modern mathematics, his logical base was different from our current one.
-Leibniz embraced infinitesimals and wrote extensively so as, “not to make of the infinitely small a mystery, as had Pascal.”
+Leibniz embraced infinitesimals and wrote extensively so as, "not to make of the infinitely small a mystery, as had Pascal."
 According to Gilles Deleuze, Leibniz's zeroes "are nothings, but they are not absolute nothings, they are nothings respectively" (quoting Leibniz' text "Justification of the calculus of infinitesimals by the calculus of ordinary algebra").
-Alternatively, he defines them as, “less than any given quantity.”
+Alternatively, he defines them as, "less than any given quantity".
 For Leibniz, the world was an aggregate of infinitesimal points and the lack of scientific proof for their existence did not trouble him.
 Infinitesimals to Leibniz were ideal quantities of a different type from appreciable numbers.
 The truth of continuity was proven by existence itself.
 For Leibniz the principle of continuity and thus the validity of his calculus was assured.
 Three hundred years after Leibniz's work, Abraham Robinson showed that using infinitesimal quantities in calculus could be given a solid foundation.

 Legacy

 The rise of calculus stands out as a unique moment in mathematics.
 Calculus is the mathematics of motion and change, and as such, its invention required the creation of a new mathematical system.
 Importantly, Newton and Leibniz did not create the same calculus and they did not conceive of modern calculus.
 While they were both involved in the process of creating a mathematical system to deal with variable quantities their elementary base was different.
 For Newton, change was a variable quantity over time and for Leibniz it was the difference ranging over a sequence of infinitely close values.
-Notably, the descriptive terms each system created to describe change was different.

 Historically, there was much debate over whether it was Newton or Leibniz who first "invented" calculus.
 This argument, the Leibniz and Newton calculus controversy, involving Leibniz, who was German, and the Englishman Newton, led to a rift in the European mathematical community lasting over a century.
 Leibniz was the first to publish his investigations; however, it is well established that Newton had started his work several years prior to Leibniz and had already developed a theory of tangents by the time Leibniz became interested in the question.

 It is not known how much this may have influenced Leibniz.
 The initial accusations were made by students and supporters of the two great scientists at the turn of the century, but after 1711 both of them became personally involved, accusing each other of plagiarism.